If yer’ gonna ride, know the language. Here’s a few Stagecoach Terms and Slang of the Old West.

 Hostlers – Took care of the horses and mules at the stage stops, as well as changing the team.

-Jehu – A stagecoach driver, taken from the name of a Biblical character who drove fast and furiously.
+Jehu – A stagecoach driver, taken from the Biblical character’s name, who drove fast and furiously.

 Johnnycake – A type of cornbread often provided to travelers at stage stops.